Maurice Fitzgerald (Gaelic footballer)

 Maurice Fitzgerald (born 1969) is an Irish Gaelic football selector and former player.
-His league and championship career at senior level with the Kery county team spanned fourteen seasons from 1988 to 2001.
+His league and championship career at senior level with the Kerry county team spanned fourteen seasons from 1988 to 2001.

 Born in Cahersiveen, County Kerry, Fitzgerald was born into a strong Gaelic football family.
 His father, Ned Fitzgerald, was an All-Ireland medal winner with Kerry in 1955 before later captaining the side in 1957.
 Fitzgerald's brother-in-law Colm O'Neill is a two-time All-Ireland medal winner with Cork, while his nephew, Shane O'Neill is a soccer player with Orlando City SC.

 Fitzgerald played competitive Gaelic football during his schooling at Cahersiveen CBS and won several county championship medals in various grades.
 He later played with University College Cork, winning a Sigerson Cup medal in 1987.
 By this stage Fitzgerald had become a regular member of the St Mary's club team, beginning a four-decade association with the team.
 He won numerous South Kerry championship titles before claiming a county intermediate championship medal in 2001.
 With divisional side South Kerry he won three successive county senior championship medals from 2004 to 2006.

 Fitzgerald made his debut on the inter-county scene at the age of sixteen when he was added to the Kerry minor team.
 He enjoyed two championship seasons with the minor team, however, he was a Munster runner-up on both occasions.
 Fitzgerald subsequently joined the Kerry under-21 team, winning an All-Ireland medal in his final year on the team in 1990.
 By this stage he had also joined the Kerry senior team, making his debut during the 1987-88 league.
 Over the course of the next fourteen seasons, Fitzgerald won two All-Ireland medals in 1997 and 2000.
 He also won six Munster medals and one National Football League medal.
 He played his last game for Kerry in August 2001.

 After being chosen on the Munster inter-provincial team for the first time in 1988, Fitzgerald was an automatic choice on the starting fifteen on a number of occasions.
 He ended his career without a Railway Cup medal.

 During his career, Fitzgerald won three All Star awards, was named Footballer of the Year in 1997 and was selected on a list of the 125 greatest Gaelic footballers of all time in a 2009 poll.
 After scoring 12-205, Fitzgerald is the all-time third highest scorer for Kerry.
 He is also the all-time top scorer in the Munster Championship.

 In retirement from playing Fitzgerald became involved in team management and coaching.
 He is heavily involved as a coach with the Coláiste na Sceilge senior team, while at club level he has served as manager of the St Mary's team, guiding them to an All-Ireland title in 2016.
 Later that year Fitzgerald became a selector with the Kerry senior team.